ClickFunnels vs LeadPages

 With this setup, it makes your life 1000 times easier and you’ll never need to worry about forgetting Thank You pages again.

-So after having a look at only some of the main features of the two platforms, it’s clear that they both have a lot to offer.
+So after having a look at only some of the main features of the two platforms, and the ease of use of each, it’s clear that they both have a lot to offer.
 Both come from reputable and proven internet marketing backgrounds so you can be confident in using both technologies and getting results.

 This might sound strange, but I feel ClickFunnels is more of a ‘sneaky’ internet marketer’s tool simply because of when I registered the up-sell was only available once I ordered, but that might be just me!

 Either way, I love some sneakiness every now and again if it yields results!
 But it really comes down to these main factors:

 If you can use the tools to actually make a profit then using either one of them should be a no-brainer